 - On menu on the left side of the screen, click “Creator”.

 - Click “audio library”.

 Now you can see a huge library of music, and if you click on one of the songs, you’ll be able to get data like usage restrictions such as whether you can monetize a video, if there are any countries you can’t use the song in, and so on.
 There’s even a free music tab which will show you songs that have no restrictions.
 In most cases, you’ll be able to use a song, but you won’t be able to get in on the AdSense revenue.

 But what if I do want to monetize my video?

 To use a song without restrictions so that you can monetize your YouTube video, you need to get permission from the owner(s) and pay a fee.
 This can be a daunting and expensive task, so Lickd has built a system to make it easy and affordable.
 Lickd negotiates with artists and labels ahead of time so that you don’t have to, gets good rates, and allows you to use a song without restrictions.
 In other words, you can use a song and monetize your video without running into a copyright claim.
 What’s more, Lickd has a catalog of over 85,000 hit songs you can easily browse right now.
+You even get 25% off if you sign up now.
 So go ahead, grab some music for your next project, and get back to creating!

 Now you know all about how to know if a song is copyrighted